space-contributes/KnowYourRights-allprojects/knowyourrights.md

 **Updates and Amendments**:

 * Any updates to software, terms, or privacy declarations will be published here.
 * Updates not reflected in **LICENSE.md** for Arby Audio 3D will be declared across all agreements, licenses, Terms of Service, and Privacy Policies.
+All elements are subject to change without notice but this statement is subject to this documents' specific ("Policy").

 **Copyright Declaration**: